 Another popular type of belt buckle is the snap-on buckle.
 These are designed to fit onto a belt by placing the tongue of the buckle through one of the holes on the leather and then securing it in place with several snaps that run along both sides.

-This is one of the simplest and quickest ways to attach any type of belt buckle, so if you're looking for a quick and easy way to make sure your buckle stays in place, snap-on buckles are the way to go.
+This is one of the simplest and quickest ways to attach any belt buckle.
+If you're looking for a quick and easy way to ensure your buckle stays in place, snap-on buckles are the way to go.

 What if the Belt Strap is Too Thick?